-As of January 1, 2005, Grand Lake Fire has five employed staff members in support of 22 volunteer firefighters.
-The Fire Chief focuses on administrative duties while the Captain has operational readiness and day to day duties within the organization and community.
-In support of the Captain, are a Lieutenant and Technicians who assist with public education, apparatus and facilities maintenance, and emergency response.
+As of January 1, 2005, Grand Lake Fire has five employed staff members in support of 20 volunteer firefighters.
+The Fire Chief focuses on administrative duties while the Officers have operational readiness and day to day duties within the organization and community.
+In support of the Officers, are a Technicians who assist with public education, apparatus and facilities maintenance, and emergency response.

-The firehouse is staffed seven days a week (6:30 am – 5:00 pm) with fulltime staff members and firefighter residents while all department members are available via pager to respond to emergency calls 24/7.
-Evening coverage is by shifting staff members, firefighter residents, volunteer firefighters, and volunteer technical specialists such as EMT’s and Wildland Firefighters.
+In April 2017, Grand Lake Fire changed duty staff shifts to 48/96 shifts.
+The crews work two 24-hour shifts and then are off four days.
+The 48/96 shift means that the firehouse is staffed seven days a week, 24 hours a day with fulltime staff members.
+Firefighter residents and department members are available via pager to respond to emergency calls 24/7.
+Evening coverage includes staff members, firefighter residents, volunteer firefighters, and volunteer technical specialists such as EMT’s and Wildland Firefighters.
 Our volunteers average 260 hours per year training, responding to calls and performing a multitude of work projects around the station and in the community.

 Station 1 in Grand Lake, CO

 GLFPD has made a commitment to the community to provide a level of service second to none.
 We offer free CPR, workplace safety, and First Aid classes to folks who live in our district.
 Our firehouse is available for public use by various civil and non-profit groups.
 The Fire Chief is deeply committed to providing the best service at the most economical price to our community and encourages input, whether good, bad or ugly from anyone, anytime.

 The History of Grand Lake Fire Protection District